 In July 2011, PBM submitted the updated information (Review Response Report #2) and the review resumed again.
 On September 6th, EAO issued the draft Assessment Report for comments.
-In September 2011, a field program was conducted to obtain additional baseline fisheries, benthics, zooplankton and phytoplankton, water quality, hydrology, groundwater, and meteorology data from Morrison Lake, Nakinilerak Lake, streams and rivers.
 EAO requested a 3rd Party Review on Hydrogeology and Water Quality.
 The 3rd Party Review concluded the scope of hydrogeological site characterization work completed may exceed baseline data collected for EAC applications of other mining projects in B.C.